-A sworn Spanish translation of the English will and other probate documents will be required.
-I am a legal & sworn English-Spanish translator appointed by the Spanish Ministry of Foreign Affairs in 2003 and I specialise in English Law.
+A sworn Spanish translation of probate documents will be required for administering Spanish assets upon death.
+I am a sworn Spanish translator appointed by the Spanish Ministry of Foreign Affairs in 2003 and I specialise in English Law.
 You can contact me here.

 https://www.citizensadvice.org.uk/family/death-and-wills/dealing-with-the-financial-affairs-of-someone-who-has-died/#:~:text=An%20administrator%20has%20to%20apply,probate%20or%20letters%20of%20administration.Did you like this post?
 Follow me on social media / ¿Te ha gustado este artículo?
 Sígueme en las redes sociales: